jianwen-android/notes-sst-/Physics/Practical/Things to note.md

 - affected by wind
 - unable to identify the maximum and the minimum points of the pendulum when oscillating

+### Heat and temperature

+- loss of thermal/kinetic energy to surroundings/due to friction
+	- provide insulation/lubricate surfaces respectively

 ### Electronics